-This white paper is published by the Compensate Foundation and it has been supported by FedEx.
+This white paper is published by the Compensate Foundation.
+Funding for the writing of this white paper was provided by Charities Aid Foundation, made possible with a grant from FedEx.

 The Compensate Foundation's work is also supported by the Tiina & Antti Herlin Foundation.